LegoLandon7/LegoBot/README.md

 to clone this bot, make sure to add an .env file with inside being
     TOKEN=YOUR_TOKEN_HERE
-and replace 'YOUR_TOKEN_HERE' with your bot token
+and replace 'YOUR_TOKEN_HERE' with your bot token then do 'npm install dotenv' in terminal